Getting Stopped by the Police: What and What Not to Do

-While the procedures for dealing with a traffic stop are simple, there are a number of things you should never do if you’re pulled over.
+While the procedures for dealing with a traffic stop are simple, there are a number of things a driver should never do if pulled over.
 These include:

 - Don’t ignore the lights of a police car, refuse to pull over, or pull over into an unsafe area.